Top 10 essentials for self-sufficient camping

 - Main filter (ceramic or hollow fibers, such as filter straws or gravity bags) to remove bacteria and protozoa

-- Chemical treatment (chlorine or iodine tablets) for viruses
+- Chemical treatment (chlorine tablets or iodine) for viruses

-- Makeshift pre-filter for coarse particles (if you want to know more about this, we have two long articles on it: one on water purification techniques and another that helps you choose your best filtration method !)
+- Improvised pre-filter for coarse particles (if you want to know more about this, we've written two long articles on the subject: one on water purification techniques and another that helps you choose the best filtration method !)

-- Container (solid water bottles, compressible pockets, depending on the situation or preference)
+- Container (solid water bottles, compressible pouches, depending on the situation or preference)

-Fatal mistake: neglecting comprehensive treatment.
+Fatal mistake: neglecting complete treatment.
 Standard filters don't eliminate viruses, and chemical treatments are ineffective against parasites.
-Combining the two is your only absolute guarantee.
+Combining both is your only absolute guarantee.

 2. Versatile cooking system

-An autonomous cooking system must operate in all conditions and with different fuels:
+A self-contained cooking system must function under all conditions and with different fuels:

 - Multi-fuel stove accepting gasoline, kerosene and alcohol